spacedriveapp/spacedrive/docs/product/faq.md

 Rust is a powerful, fast, memory safe, cross-platform, low-level language and thanks to Tauri, the perfect tool to power a desktop application.

-## How does it work?

-Using a "Virtual Distributed Filesystem" (VDFS), in other words; a decentralized database that emulates a filesystem.
-It scans real filesystems, creating a master database that is synchronized in realtime between your devices running Spacedrive.